 Regarding the writing of the Venezuelan maraca, in the course of the years I came across Venezuelan works for orchestra where there are speci c parts to the maracas as the guitar concerts of Antonio Lauro, the works of Evencio Castellanos, La Cantata Criolla by Antonio Estévez, La Fuga con Pajarillo by Aldemaro Romero, and the Concert for Maracas and Pataruco Orchestra by Ricardo Lorenz, to name a few.
 When I read them, I realized that its writing was not entirely idiomatic, so I had to inter- pret and adapt to the technique and idiosyncrasy of the Venezuelan maracas what the composer wanted to say and that writing could not convey me.

-I describe will be used in each gure.
+which defines which of the five I describe will be used in each figure.

 Finally, I’d like to mention that one of the main objectives of this method is that these ve movements and their combinations, show how traditional Venezuelan basic rhythms are accompanied, and in addition, how they link or make connections that allow the performer to go from an accompaniment pattern to a variation, and then return without interrupting in any moment the rhythmic stability, sound, or movement of the arm or wrist.
 I would also like to add that this method applies not only to the genres of the Venezuelan music, but it can also be used to incorporate this sublime and powerful instrument to any musical culture of the world.